MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - *Visualize the data*: Create visualizations, like charts or plots, to gain better insights into historical data.
 Visualizations can help you identify patterns, trends, and anomalies in data to give you a clearer understanding of workload behavior.

+#### Understand a new workload

-*Understand a new workload.* Understanding a new workload for capacity planning refers to predicting the resource requirements of a future task without historical data, often relying on methods such as market research, expert judgment, pilot projects, and external data sources.
+Understanding a new workload for capacity planning refers to predicting the resource requirements of a future task without historical data, often relying on methods such as market research, expert judgment, pilot projects, and external data sources.
 Predicting the future needs of new a workload without historical data can be more challenging.
 This process is vital to ensure that resources are efficiently allocated and aligned with business objectives when the workload is introduced.
 In such cases, you should consider alternative approaches:

 - *Market research*: Conducting market research to understand the demand for similar products or services can provide valuable insights into the potential demand for a new workload.
 The research can involve analyzing market trends, conducting surveys, or studying competitor offerings.